nlpbharat/nlpbharat.github.io/README.md

-# List of Academic NLP Researcher in Indian Universities
+# List of NLP Faculties in Indian Universities